-The mandate of the Board is defined in Part VII of the Copyright Act.
-The Act provides that the Board intervenes in three areas, namely approving tariffs for works whose rights are managed by collective societies, the granting of licences for the use of works for which the right owners cannot be found, and arbitration in the event a collective society and user cannot agree on royalties.
+The mandate of the Board is defined in the Copyright Act.
+The Act provides that the Board intervenes in three areas, namely approving tariffs for content whose rights are managed by collective societies, the granting of licences for the use of content for which the right owners cannot be found, and arbitration in the event a collective society and users cannot agree on royalties.

 As an independent tribunal, the Board reports on its administrative activities to Parliament through the Minister of Innovation, Science and Industry.

 The Board is mainly responsible for approving tariffs for:

 - the use of musical works, sound recordings and public performances by a wide range of entities including television stations, satellite radio, online music services, hotels and restaurants;

 - the use of literary works by educational institutions and governments;